Henri-Gatien Bertrand

 Henri-Gatien Bertrand (/fr/; 22 March 1773 – 31 January 1844) was a French general who served during the French Revolutionary Wars and the Napoleonic Wars.
 Under the Empire he was the third and last Grand marshal of the palace, the head of the Military Household of emperor Napoleon, whom he followed in both the exiles to Elba and Saint Helena.

-Life
+Early life and education

 Bertrand was born at Châteauroux, in the province of Berry, to a well-to-do bourgeois family.

+Military career

 At the outbreak of the French Revolution, he had just finished his studies at the Prytanée National Militaire, and he entered the army as a volunteer.
 During the expedition to Egypt, Bonaparte named him colonel (1798), then brigadier-general, and after the Battle of Austerlitz his aide-de-camp.
 His life was henceforth closely bound up with that of Napoleon, who had the fullest confidence in him, honoring him in 1808 with the title of count and at the end of 1813, with the title of Grand Marshal of the Palace.

 Henri Gatien Bertrand, general of the First French Empire.